DEPLOYDatabase

 The deployment unfolded in clearly documented stages:

-Late 2023: An initial proof-of-concept pilot at the GXO Flowery Branch / SPANX facility.
-The pilot's success laid groundwork for commercial expansion.
+• Late 2023: An initial proof-of-concept pilot at the GXO Flowery Branch / SPANX facility, which laid the groundwork for going commercial.

-June 5, 2024: Digit stepped into commercial operations at GXO Flowery Branch.
-This was the first time a humanoid robot was deployed in a live workplace at a paying commercial customer site.
-The milestone was announced retrospectively by Agility in October 2024.
+• June 5, 2024: Digit starts commercial operations at Flowery Branch, the first humanoid deployed in a live workplace at a paying customer site (announced retrospectively by Agility in October 2024).

-June 27, 2024: GXO and Agility announced a multi-year robots-as-a-service (RaaS) agreement, the industry's first formal commercial humanoid deployment of this type.
-The RaaS structure means GXO pays for operational capability over time rather than purchasing robots outright; Agility handles deployment, maintenance, fleet management, and software updates.
+• June 27, 2024: GXO and Agility announce a multi-year robots-as-a-service (RaaS) agreement, the industry's first of its kind.
+GXO pays for operating capability over time; Agility handles deployment, maintenance, fleet management, and software.

-August 8, 2024: The RaaS agreement was formalized publicly with deployment scaling.
-Operations continued to expand through 2024 and 2025.
+• August 8, 2024: The RaaS agreement is formalized publicly and deployment scales, continuing to expand through 2024 and 2025.

 What gets verified